Crypto Island

 Contents

 This site is built with Hakyll.
 I’ve had a great experience with that so far!
+It uses Haskell to generate a static HTML + CSS site, and doesn’t require the user to enable JS.
 Here I’ll do a quick overview of how I manage it in case you want to try something similar.
 Most of it is based on this tutorial, but I switched to self-hosting on a VPS rather than via Github Pages.

 Branches

 The master branch holds the production source code.
-I make a new branch like master-cssfixes or master-greatidea when starting any task that has a chance of failing, then merge back into master once I know it works.
-All my draft posts live on one drafts branch.
-When one is done I check it out onto master, then rebase drafts from there.
+I make a new branch like cssfixes or newidea when starting any task that has a chance of failing, then merge back into master once I know it works.
+I tried a branch per post, but it quickly became unwieldy.
+Now all my draft posts live on one drafts branch.

-To ensure that I don’t accidentally publish draft posts I have a pre-push hook as suggested here:
+To ensure that I don’t accidentally publish drafts before they’re ready, I have a pre-push hook as suggested here:

 # .git/hooks/pre-push

-echo "You really don't want to push the drafts branch.
+echo "Don't push the drafts branch to github!
 Aborting."

 exit 1